jcpesola/Book-Recommender/README.md

 ## Usage
 To get personalized book recommendations:
-1. Download the folder.
+1. Clone/Download the folder.
 2. In your terminal, navigate to the folder 'Book Recommender.'
 3. Type in `python3 __main__.py`*
-*Note: if you have a different version of python, type that in instead of 'python3'
+*Note: The code works for python3.x.
+Please use any version of python3.
 4. Follow the prompts from the program, and recieve your personalized book recommendation!